ccheemeng/perceptual-urban-walk/generate-pc/README.md

 #### Output

-* A directory containing labelled point clouds as ```.csv``` files from projecting the panorama segmentations on extrusions of the building footprints
+* A directory containing labelled point clouds as ```.csv``` files by projecting the panorama segmentations on extrusions of the building footprints

 ### Generate Sample PC